 The mid-level bank system is composed of three teams each consisting of three Probation Officers and two probation aides.
 Each team supervises approximately 1,700 felony offenders, through a series of compliance appointments that enforces the courts orders.
 During these compliance appointments, court ordered conditions are explained to the client and referrals are made to outside community services to assist the probationer, when applicable.
 When a defendant fails to comply with the court orders, fails to report, or is arrested on new charges, they are referred back to court for violation proceedings and possible additional consequences, such as additional custody time.
 Once the client is in compliance with their court ordered condition of probation, the case may be transferred to a lower level of supervision, known as the Administrative Bank.

 The case is monitored for new arrests, changes in clients status or addresses and for any new concerns brought forward by friends of family members of the defendant.
 One hundred and eighty days prior to the probationer’s expiration date, the case is reviewed.
 At that time, it is determined, based on client’s compliance and ability to remain law abiding, if the client’s case should be allowed to expire or if further action is necessary by the court.

 - Other Programs

 Intake and Investigations: Probation officers help the court collect pertinent information pertaining to a convicted criminal’s behavior, history, assets, impact on victims, and mitigating and aggravating circumstances.
 The Probation Officer files a “pre-sentence report” with sentencing recommendations based on case law to assist the judge make his/her sentencing decision.

-This unit coordinates the continuous supervision of probationers leaving and coming to San Diego County from other states or California counties.
-To facilitate this process, ICSU staff communicates with probationers, local probation officers, and probation officers in other jurisdictions throughout the country.
+This unit coordinates the continuous supervision of clients leaving and coming to San Diego County from other states or California counties.
+To facilitate this process, ICSU staff communicates with clients, local probation officers, and probation officers in other jurisdictions throughout the country.